From Coils to Surface Recession: Multiphysics Simulation of Ablation in ICP Wind Tunnels: Results

 \subsection{Comparison against cold wall heat flux measurements}

 This section provides a comparison of the cold wall heat flux predicted by the numerical simulations with the values measured using an in-house copper slug calorimeter probe.
 More details on the setup of the slug calorimeter can be found in ref. \cite{franco2024investigation}.
 The measurements used an isoQ \SI{30}{mm} diameter slug calorimeter (same as the TPS sample geometry discussed in \cref{sec:problem_setup}) placed at an axial distance of \SI{108}{mm} from the torch exit. \cref{tab:slug_cases_compare} provides the operating conditions for which the measurements are reported in this paper.
 It is worth noticing that the operating pressures in all three cases are sufficiently large to justify the use of an LTE plasma model.
+To verify the validity of the LTE assumption employed in this study, a two-temperature (2T) NLTE simulation was performed for Case 3, corresponding to the lowest pressure condition, and the results were compared with the baseline LTE predictions. \cref{fig:lte_vs_nlte_contours} presents a comparison of the gas (heavy-species) temperature fields obtained from both approaches.
+While minor discrepancies are observed within the torch, particularly in the coil region, the plasma structure in the downstream jet region remains nearly identical in both simulations.
+The figure also compares the axial temperature profiles obtained from the two simulations.
+The temperature profiles starting between x = 0 and x = \SI{0.1}{m} are nearly identical.
+Between x = \SI{0.1}{m} and \SI{0.3}{m}, where the influence of the RF coils is significant, the NLTE temperature profile differs from the LTE profile due to the non-equilibrium effect induced by the RF coils.
+The thermal non-equilibrium in this region is evident from the difference between the translational ($T_h$) and electro-vibrational ($T_{ve}$) temperatures.
+However, as soon as the plasma exits the torch region (around x = \SI{0.375}{m}), equilibrium between the translational and electro-vibrational modes starts prevailing, and the NLTE temperature profiles collapse with the LTE profile.
+This observation is consistent with several other references involving ICP studies \cite{kumar2024investigation},\cite{munafo2024self-consistent},\cite{zhang2016analysis}.
+Owing to the near-identical flowfields in the vicinity of the TPS sample, the predicted cold-wall heat fluxes from the two approaches are also in close agreement, with values of \SI{90.20}{W/cm^2} for the LTE case and \SI{88.10}{W/cm2^} for the NLTE simulation (assuming a fully catalytic wall).